-Saluda Town Clock – Saluda County, South Carolina
+Saluda Town Clock – Saluda , South Carolina

 South Carolina | SC Picture Project | Saluda County Photos | Saluda Town Clock